 Bob Gebelein released Uncle Bobby’s Record in 1974.
 It’s a wonderful private press.
-Today he became a well known writer.

 I grew up in Taunton, Massachusetts, where my father was a factory owner and later a bank president.
 We were “rich people” by the standards of a small manufacturing city.
 My mother’s family owned 3 houses in Provincetown, and we spent summers there.
 I also went to camp some summers in New Hampshire.
 I graduated from Milton Academy and Harvard.
 From the artists in Provincetown to the very rich at Milton to the intellectuals at Harvard, I had many influences, and never identified with any one social group.
 Later, when I wanted to withdraw from the culture and build my own philosophy, I found the solitude of Cape Cod winters to be the perfect environment and made Provincetown my year-round home — except when I had to go somewhere for a computer programming job to earn a living.

 My main cultural influences were Henry David Thoreau, T.S.
 Eliot, Sigmund Freud, Carl Jung, Edgar Cayce, and Richard Kieninger aka Eklal Kueshana.

 “I turned my back on the culture and set out to design a new civilization.”